Co-orbital configuration: Trojan moons

 Polydeuces is noticeable for its wide libration: it wanders as far as ±30° from its Lagrangian point and ±2% from its mean orbital radius, along a tadpole orbit in 790 days (288 times its orbital period around Saturn, the same as Dione's).

 Trojan planets

 A pair of co-orbital exoplanets was proposed to be orbiting the star Kepler-223, but this was later retracted.

 The possibility of a trojan planet to Kepler-91b was studied but the conclusion was that the transit-signal was a false-positive.

+In April 2023, a group of amateur astronomers reported two new exoplanet candidates co-orbiting, in a horseshoe exchange orbit, close to the star GJ 3470 (this star has a confirmed planet GJ 3470 b).
+However, the mentioned study is only in preprint form on arXiv, and it has not yet been peer reviewed and published in a reputable scientific journal.
+Unrelated to the aforementioned claim, a strong candidate of a trojan planet in the GJ 3470 system was found by the TROY project and published in Astronomy & Astrophysics, based on the radial velocity data.

+In July 2023, the possible detection of a cloud of debris co-orbital with the proto-planet PDS 70 b was announced.
+This debris cloud could be evidence of a Trojan planetary-mass body or one in the process of forming.

 One possibility for the habitable zone is a trojan planet of a giant planet close to its star.

+The reason why no trojan planets have been definitively detected could be that tides destabilize their orbits.

 Formation of the Earth–Moon system

 According to the giant impact hypothesis, the Moon formed after a collision between two co-orbital objects: Theia, thought to have had about 10% of the mass of Earth (about as massive as Mars), and the proto-Earth.
 Their orbits were perturbed by other planets, bringing Theia out of its trojan position and causing the collision.